-Nicaragua, officially known as the Republic of Nicaragua is located in South America with its capital Managua being the country’s largest city.
+Nicaragua, officially known as the Republic of Nicaragua is located in Central America with its capital Managua being the country’s largest city.
 It covers an estimated area of 50,193 square miles with a population of 6 million with different ethnic groups who speak either Spanish or their native language.
-It is a nature diverse country being home to 24 volcanoes, several lakes, rivers, and lagoons without forgetting other ecological regions like the rainforest, the dry forest, the mangrove.
+It is a naturally diverse country being home to 24 volcanoes, several lakes, rivers, and lagoons as well as ecological regions like the rainforest, the dry forest, and the mangrove forest.

 This ecoregion is found in the southern part of Nicaragua covering the lowland Atlantic slopes and represents the perfect example of the wet tropical jungle.
-Distinct tall tropical evergreen forest growing luxuriantly up to 164 feet in height and a good amount of short palms form a great sub-canopy.
-Humidity and precipitation are high in this region as the warm air from the Caribbean Sea hit the trees thus condensation occurs.
-From the treetops, monkeys can be seen swinging from one tree to the other while Jaguars could be found in the swampy sub-canopy hunting.
-Deforestation is a major threat to the clearing of these forests, and slow growing trees face extinction if this continues.
+Distinct tall tropical evergreen forests grow up to 164 feet in height and a good amount of short palms form a great sub-canopy.
+Humidity and precipitation are high in this region due to the warm air from the Caribbean Sea.
+From the treetops, monkeys can be seen swinging from one tree to the other while jaguars could be found in the swampy sub-canopy hunting.
+Deforestation is a major threat to the clearing of these forests, and slow-growing trees face extinction if this continues.

-The Central American montane forests are ecoregion of its biome being the tropical and subtropical moist broadleaf forests located in the highest mountainous regions in Central America.
+The Central American montane forests are tropical and subtropical moist broadleaf forests that are located in the highest mountainous regions of Central America.
 They grow in an elevation between 5,900 to 13,100 feet covering a total area of 5,100 square miles.
 The precipitation levels of this ecoregion are high, but the climate is temperate.
-These high altitudes enable the thriving oak trees, maple, and conifer trees aside from that birds such as the resplendent quetzal are found, but it has been listed as a vulnerable ecoregion due to deforestation.
+It has been listed as a vulnerable ecoregion due to deforestation.

 Deforestation is a major threat to the clearing of these forests, and slow growing trees face extinction if it is not controlled.
 Global warming is also a threatening these ecosystems as wildlife migrate in search of conducive environment.